-5.2.3.
-Parameter Learning vs. Optimal Control.
-Figure 5.10 illustrates limitations of our parameter learning approach.
+5.3.3 Parameter Learning Versus Optimal Control

+Figure 12 illustrates limitations of our parameter learning approach.
 In this experiment, we simply exceeded the time horizon in order to inspect labelings induced by the linear assignment flow after the point of time T, that was used for determining optimal weights in the training phase.
-Starting with T, Figure 5.10 shows these labelings for both experiments corresponding to Figures 5.8 and 5.9.
+Starting with T, Fig. 12 shows these labelings for both experiments corresponding to Figs. 10 and 11.

-Unlike the fern pattern (top row) where the initial label locations formed a subset of the target locations and were imposed as constraints, the 'moving mass pattern' (bottom row) is unsteady in the following quite natural sense: the linear assignment flow simply continues transporting mass beyond time T. As a result, assignments to the white label are transported to locations of the black target pattern.
-Hence, the target pattern is first created up to time T and destroyed afterwards.
+Unlike the fern pattern (top row) where the initial label locations formed a subset of the target locations, the 'moving mass pattern' (bottom row) is unsteady in the following quite natural sense: The linear assignment flow simply continues transporting mass beyond time T. As a result, assignments to the white label are transported to locations of the black target pattern.
+Hence, the target pattern is first created up to time T and destroyed afterward.

-This behaviour is not really a limitation, but a consequence of merely learning constant weight parameters.
-Due to the formulation of the optimization problem (4.1), optimal weights not only encode the 'knowledge' how to steer the assignment flow in order to solve the problem, but also the time period after which the task has to be completed.
-Fixing this issue requires a higher-level of adaptivity: weight functions depending on time and the current state of assignments would have to be estimated, that may be adjusted online through feedback in order to control the assignment flow in a more flexibel way.
+This behavior is not really a limitation, but a consequence of merely learning constant weight parameters.
+Due to the formulation of the optimization problem (4.1), opti-

+Fig. 11 Transporting and Enlarging Label Assignments.
+See Fig. 10 for the setup.
+TOP ROW: Label locations of the input data do not form a subset of the target locations.
+Thus, 'mass' of label assignments has to be both transported and enlarged.
+Rightmost panel: Distance of the optimal weight patch from uniform weights, for every pixel.
+MIDDLE ROW: Applying our approach to (4.1) effectively solves the problem.
+BOTTOM ROW: Inserting the optimal weights that are computed using the linear assignment flow into the nonlinear assignment flow gives a similar result and underlines the good approximation property of the linear assignment flow.
+It is interesting to observe that computing the Riemannian gradient flow on the parameter manifold entails 'intermediate locations' where assignment mass accumulates temporarily.
+This underlines the necessity of learning, since it seems hard to predict such an optimal regularization strategy beforehand mal weights not only encode the 'knowledge' how to steer the assignment flow in order to solve the problem, but also the time period after which the task has to be completed.
+Fixing this issue requires a higher-level of adaptivity: Weight functions depending on time and the current state of assignments would have to be estimated, that may be adjusted online through feedback in order to control the assignment flow in a more flexible way.